Install Ceramic Tile

 The floor plan below shows the 12-inch tiles installed in their approximate locations.
 Careful planning ensured that I did not have any strips of tile less than 3 inches in width next to any wall or doorway.
 The orange square indicates the location of my first tile.

 I installed the first ceramic tiles along the chalk line that extended through the hallway.
 This way, I could install three rows of tiles while using the remaining 2.5 feet of hallway space as my work area.
-Later, after the Thinset under the first tiles had hardened, I could use them as my work area while installing ceramic tile in the remainder of the hall.
+Later, after the thinset under the first tiles had hardened, I used them as my work area while installing ceramic tile in the remainder of the hall.

 Install Ceramic Tile - My Advice

-When you purchase ceramic tile, make sure that all of your tiles are made from the same lot.
-The variance between lots can be so great that the tiles look like they are completely different.
-This happened to me.
-I got home with a full pallet of tile to discover that the pallet was stocked with two different lots.
+When you purchase ceramic tile, make sure that all of your tiles are from the same lot.
+The variance between lots can be significant - tiles from a different lot might appear to be a completely different tile.
+It happened to me.
+I got home with a full pallet of tile to discover it contained tiles from two separate lots.
 I took it back.

-When you install ceramic tile, buy enough tile to do your whole project with several tiles left over to use as spares.
-I had to call around to several stores to find one that had enough tile from the same lot to do my whole project.
-This is very important!
+When you install ceramic tile, purchase enough tile (from the same lot) to do your whole project with several tiles left over to use as spares.
+I had to call several stores to find one that had enough tile from the same lot to do my whole project.

-If you are installing floor tile, use a dark colored grout.
-Keeping light colored grout clean and free from stains is difficult.
+If you are installing floor tile, use dark-colored grout.
+Keeping light-colored grout clean and free from stains is difficult.

 Clean all of your tools thoroughly after each day's work.
-Concrete will build up on the tools over time and eventually make them unusable.
+Concrete will build up on the tools over time, eventually making them unusable.

 If you have any questions about how to install ceramic tile, don't hesitate to Contact Us.